 The Air Force annually trains approximately 1,300 conscripts for air defence tasks.
 Half of these are trained in the Air Force Academy in Tikkakoski.
 Conscript training is also provided in the Satakunta Air Wing in Pirkkala, the Karelia Air Wing in Rissala.
-Conscripts serving in the Lapland Air Wing in Rovaniemi serve under Jaeger Brigade from an administrative point of view.
+Conscripts serving in the Lapland Air Wing in Rovaniemi serve under the administration of the Jaeger Brigade.
 It is possible to enter military service in the Air Force either by applying separately (through so-called special forces application) or through the call-ups.
 Both of these possibilities can lead to the career of an NCO or officer, which means that your service location can also become your future workplace!